 What Does a Background Check Show?

-Are you choosing a background check screening company and not sure which one to choose?
-The information that can appear in a background check largely depends on what company you choose and what information you’re looking for.
+Are you choosing a background check screening company and unsure which one to choose?
+The information that can appear in a background check largely depends on your chosen company and the information you seek.
 What does a background check show, exactly?
 The answer is it depends.
 How far back does a background check go?
 It varies from state to state.
-Some records go as far as back as 10 years, some seven years and other states much shorter.
+Some records go as far back as ten years, some seven years, and others are much shorter.
 Either way, these are the things that you can expect to see when you get a background check.

 What Does a Background Check Show?

 A background screening will pull up whatever the employer is looking for specifically.
-The most basic of these checks include a basic criminal check, education history and employment history.
-But what does a background check show, or what information is shown and from how far back?
-The first steps are to know what kind of employer you have.
-From there, what actually shows on the check can vary.
+The most basic of these checks include a basic criminal check, education history, and employment history.
+But what does a background check show, or what information is shown, and from how far back?
+I’d like to know what kind of employer you have.
+From there, what shows on the check can vary.

 Criminal Background History

-On a criminal background check, you can expect to see any record of previous arrests, felonies, misdemeanors, court orders, warrants, sex offenses and any incarceration records.
-If any of these records apply to you, they will appear on your criminal background check.
-Keep in mind that under the Fair Credit Report Act, no civil suits or arrests will show up that are more than seven years old.
+On a criminal background check, you can expect to see any record of previous arrests, felonies, misdemeanors, court orders, warrants, sex offenses, and incarceration records.
+If these records apply to you, they will appear on your criminal background check.
+Remember that under the Fair Credit Report Act, no civil suits or arrests will appear over seven years old.

 Your Employee History and Education